IBM/cp4ba-client-onboarding-scenario/24.0.1/StarterDeploymentViaJob.md

 ## Introduction

-Use these instruction to deploy the end-to-end [Client Onboarding solution](https://github.com/IBM/cp4ba-client-onboarding-scenario) and its accompanying [labs](https://github.com/IBM/cp4ba-labs/tree/main/24.0.1/README.md) to a self-provisioned **Cloud Pak for Business Automation (CP4BA) 24.0.1** environment using an OpenShift Job.
+Use these instruction to deploy the end-to-end [Client Onboarding solution](https://github.com/IBM/cp4ba-client-onboarding-scenario) and its accompanying [labs](https://github.com/IBM/cp4ba-labs/tree/main/24.0.1/README.md) to a self-provisioned **Cloud Pak for Business Automation (CP4BA) 24.0.1** Starter deployment environment using an OpenShift Job.

 This deployment approach does not require a separate machine with Java on it to run the deployment or the manual download of any resources.
 A different deployment approach using a separate machine, that offers more customization options, is described [here](StarterDeploymentSeparateMachine.md).